fmcgeough/fmcgeough.github.io/_posts/2016-09-03-elixirecto.md

     has_many :tracks, Track
     many_to_many :genres, Genre, join_through: "albums_genres"

 Its worth checking out if you are new to Ecto.
-Its in github at [music_db github repo] (https://github.com/darinwilson/music_db).
+Its in github at [music_db github repo](https://github.com/darinwilson/music_db).

 The actual database access is provided by an Adapter that implements a set of callbacks and a driver that implements the database communication